-Melina Salvador has more than 15 years of experience planning, implementing, and researching mental health, substance abuse, and early childhood programs.
+Melina Salvador has more than 20 years of experience in critically applied public anthropology, health and mental health services research, and program evaluation.
+Her research focuses on mental health, early childhood, and structurally induced and sustained health inequities.
 She is a medical anthropologist specializing in ethnography, other qualitative and mixed methodologies, and community engagement.

-Prior to joining JBA, Salvador supported the use and evaluation of evidence-based programs for children and families experiencing disparities in New Mexico and the San Francisco Bay Area.
+Prior to joining JBA, Salvador supported the use and evaluation of evidence-based programs for children and families experiencing structurally induced and sustained health inequities in New Mexico, California, and Yucatán (Mexico).
 She received a Ph.D. in medical anthropology from a joint program at the University of California, San Francisco and Berkeley and an M.A. in Latin American studies from the University of New Mexico.